 Continuum of Care

-The Inn Residence
+The Inn Residential Programs

-Day Treatment: This program provides groups, activities and a supportive interpersonal network for patients who can live independently in the local community while maintaining their treatment at Riggs.
-Patients volunteer, attend school or work.
-Over time they can taper their days of involvement and participation in the Therapeutic Community and Activities Programs, while continuing in four-times-weekly intensive psychotherapy and other individual services.
+Day Treatment: This program provides groups, activities, and a supportive interpersonal network for patients who live independently in the local community while maintaining their treatment at Riggs.
+Patients in Day Treatment are encouraged to volunteer, attend school, or work.
+Over time, they taper their days of involvement and participation in Therapeutic Community Program offerings.
+This results in a lower cost per day, while still continuing in individual psychotherapy four times a week.